georgmangold/mds/README.md

 ## License

-MinIO Design System source is licensed under the GNU AGPLv3 license that can be found in the [LICENSE](https://github.com/minio/mds/blob/master/LICENSE) file.
+Modular Design System source is licensed under the GNU AGPLv3 license that can be found in the [LICENSE](LICENSE) file.